gtkwave/gtkwave/docs/ui/gtkwave.md

 can be dropped with the right mouse button and dragged to "open" up a region for zooming in closer or out farther in time.
-It can also be used to scroll by holding down the left mouse button and dragging the mouse outside the signal subwindow.
-The simulation data outside of the window will then scroll into view with the scrolling being in the opposite direction that the primary marker is "pulling" outside of the subwindow.
+It can also be used to scroll by holding down the left mouse button and dragging the mouse outside the signal frame.
+The simulation data outside the window will then scroll into view with the scrolling being in the opposite direction that the primary marker is "pulling" outside the frame.

-Trace data in the signal subwindow can also be timeshifted as shown in .
+Trace data in the signal frame can also be timeshifted as shown below.
-In order to timeshift a trace, highlight the trace in the signal window the move over to the wave subwindow and then hold down the left mouse button in order to set the primary marker.
+To timeshift a trace, highlight the trace in the signal window the move over to the wave frame and then hold down the left mouse button to set the primary marker.
 Press the {kbd}`Control` key then move the primary marker left or right.
 When the timeshift is as desired, release the mouse button then release {kbd}`Control`.
 If you do not wish to go through with the timeshift, release the {kbd}`Control` key before releasing the